phdru/sqlconvert/README.txt

 This is sqlconvert, a a library to perform SQL convertions.
 It uses sqlparse to parse SQL.

-The library is in its initial phase and currently cannot do much.
+The library is in the early stage of development and currently cannot do much.

 The first goal is to implemet mysq2sql, a script intended primarily to convert mysqldump output (especially with extended INSERT syntax) to